METAMORPHOSIS

 It obtains dissolved oxygen through the skin for respiration.
 Developing eyes, ears and nostrils are seen and a portion marked for the appearance of the mouth is equally noticed.

 4. The external gill stage: the young tadpole now has a clear head, body and tail.
 It develops three external gills on either side of the head for respiration.
 It also develops horny jaws which are used to feed on water weeds.
-The intestine is long coiled.
+The intestine is long-coiled.
 The V-shaped cement gland is still present in the tadpole.

 7. Young toad stage: the tadpole changes into a small toad by reabsorbing the tail.
 It comes out of the water to the land where it grows into a full adult toad.
-It usually takes about 40-45 days for metamorphosis in toad to take place, i.e. from egg to adult toad.
+It usually takes about 40-45 days for metamorphosis in the toad to take place, i.e. from egg to adult toad.

 Effect or Role of Hormone in the Development of Toad